Shoreditch & Old Street

 Like all parts of London, Shoreditch is a compelling mix of the ancient and modern.
 Bunhill Fields Burial Ground is a former cemetery, and now a public park.
 It’s the delightful resting place of writers John Bunyan, William Blake, Daniel Defoe and up to 120,000 Nonconformists.
 St Leonards is a working church with a majestic spire, designed by George Dance in 1736 — but also a gallery for modern and experimental art.
 Brick Lane,has plenty to offer from delicious Indian cuisine, to graffiti by Banksy, Stik, ROA, D*Face and Ben Eine.

 There’s always plenty happening in Shoreditch.
-As well as the fine curries, Brick Lane is known for several popular nightclubs, notably 93 Feet East and The Vibe Bar, both built on the site of The Old Truman Brewery.
-If you fancy a laugh, head for the Comedy Café on Rivington Street.
-For movies, try the cosy 47-seat Aubin Cinema or Rich Mix Cinema for mainstream and art house films.
+As well as the fine curries, Brick Lane is known for several popular nightclubs, notably 93 Feet East, built on the site of The Old Truman Brewery and well known dance destination XOYO which has housed some of the UK’s biggest DJs.
+If you fancy a laugh, head for the Comedy Café on Shoreditch High Street.
+For movies, try Rich Mix Cinema or Soho House’s Electric for mainstream and art house films.
 As for live music, Village Underground and modish Old Blue Last pub cater to most cool and contemporary tastes.

 Arts & Culture

 Shoreditch is home to dozens of small gallery spaces for edgy, intriguing and contemporary art.
 Head over to multi media art space the Leonard Street Gallery, which focuses on talented young artists.
 Or try the StolenSpace Gallery for artwork influenced by skateboard graphics, graffiti, illustration, comic books and tattoo art.
 Meanwhile, LSO St Luke’s is the place for classical, world and more obscure genres of music, set in a beautiful 18th century Hawksmoor church.